segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/google-ads/index.md

 ### Sync

-The Google Ads source is built with a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
-In the initial sync, we’ll grab all the Google Ads objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance’s schema name you designated upon creation.
+The Google Ads source is built with a sync component, which means we'll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
+In the initial sync, we'll grab all the Google Ads objects (and their corresponding properties) according to the Collections Table below.
+The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation.
 For example, if you went with `google-ads`, the `ads` collection will be accessible at `google-ads.ads` in SQL.

 Our sync component uses an upsert API, so the data in your warehouse loaded via sync will reflect the latest state of the corresponding resource in Google Ads.
 For example,  if `budget` from `0` to `100` between syncs, on its next sync that tickets status will be `100`.